bigchungus2303/NBA_Web_scraping_project/README.md

 Change log for 17/01/2024
 - Added team stats data
 - Added total points by teams as a treemap

+Change log for 24/01/2024:
+- Exploring Looker studio, Potentially move from Power BI to Looker as the data are migrated to Google Cloud.

 V. COMMUNITY COLLABORATION: